 Frequently asked questions

-When will my documents will be ready?
+How long will it take for my documents to be ready?

 - Full Name

-- The number of shares being transferred/issued.
+- The total amount of shares being transferred

 What is stamp duty?

-Why should I file a confirmation statement?
+Do I have to file a confirmation statement?